Geometry of Gaussian free field sign clusters and random interlacements: General renormalization scheme

 occurs, and {\em $(L_0,u,K,p)$-bad} otherwise. \end{Def}

-\begin{Rk} The above definition of good vertices differs in a number of ways from a corresponding notion introduced in previous work \cite{DrePreRod} (cf.\ Definition 4.2 therein) by the authors.
+\begin{Rk} The above definition of good vertices differs in a number of ways from a corresponding notion introduced in \cite{DrePreRod} (cf.\ Definition 4.2 therein) by the authors.
 This is due to the refined understanding of the isomorphism \eqref{Isomorphism} stemming from \eqref{eq:Cu} and \eqref{couplingbetweenGFFandRI}.
-Notably, properties (i) and (iii) above are new in dealing directly with $\tilde{\gamma}_{\cdot}$ (rather than $\tilde{\phi}_{\cdot}$).
-Observe that (iii) involves both fields $\tilde{\gamma}_{\cdot}$ and $\tilde{\ell}_{\cdot,u}$ simultaneously, which are however independent.
-It will play a fundamental role for considerations ultimately leading to a proof of \eqref{eqhbar2} for small $h>0$.
-Property (ii) can be viewed as a more transparent substitute for the events involved in Lemma 3.3 and Definition 3.4 in \cite{DrePreRod} (see also (4.1) in \cite{MR3024098}).
-It would be possible to find sharp estimates on the `size' of the interlacement in a ball similar to Lemma 3.3 in \cite{DrePreRod} on the class of graphs considered here, but such bounds are in fact unnecessary once we have Proposition \ref{connectivity}. $\square$ \end{Rk}
+Notably, property \eqref{defCx} above is new in dealing directly with $\tilde{\gamma}_{\cdot}$ (rather than $\tilde{\phi}_{\cdot}$).
+Observe that \eqref{defEx} involves both the field $\tilde{\phi}$ and the random interlacement set $\tilde{\I}^u$ simultaneously, coupled as in \eqref{couplingbetweenGFFandRI}.
+It will lead to a direct proof of the inequality $\overline{h}\geq0,$ see Corollary \ref{cor:hbargeq0}, without using our sign-flipping method, Proposition \ref{iuincluvu}.
+Properties \eqref{defDx}, \eqref{defDxhat} and \eqref{defDxbar} can be viewed as a more transparent substitute for the events involved in Lemma 3.3 and Definition 3.4 in \cite{DrePreRod} (see also (4.1) in \cite{MR3024098}), and have the advantage of preserving the local uniqueness of interlacements, at the cost of introducing a sprinkling between $u/4$ and $u.$ It would be possible to find sharp estimates on the `size' of the interlacement in a ball similar to Lemma 3.3 in \cite{DrePreRod} on the class of graphs considered here, but such bounds are in fact unnecessary once we have Lemma \ref{12} and Proposition \ref{10}. \end{Rk}